-To purchase the right pots and pans for your kitchen, consider the size, coating, and safety concerns here—then read on for top-rated picks.
+To find the right pots and pans for your kitchen, consider the size, coating, and safety concerns outlined here—and don't miss our roundup of top-favorite picks!

 Practical nonstick cookware is popular with kitchen newbies and experienced chefs alike.
 After all, cooking with coated vessels can prevent foods from sticking to surfaces, saving meals from ruin.
 What’s more, nonstick cookware often requires less (or even no) oil, resulting in lower-fat fare.
-Like its traditional counterparts, nonstick cookware can range widely in price, from $50 to $500, depending largely on the cachet of the manufacturer.
+Like its traditional counterparts, nonstick cookware can range widely in price, from $50 to $500.
 Here’s your opportunity to learn what you need to know about nonstick pots and pans so you can pick up the best nonstick cookware set for your particular cooking style, space, and skills—not to mention your budget.

 Food slides easily from cookware surfaces thanks to one of two types of coating: classic or ceramic.
 Classic, officially known as PTFE (for polytetrafluoroethylene), was first made popular when the brand name Teflon first hit the market in the 1960s.
 Ceramic coatings are made with ceramic nanotechnology—a fancy way of saying “very small particles”—and are considered the more environmentally friendly choice.
 While PTFE tends to last longer than ceramic, the Environmental Protection Agency has found a potential health risk in overheating PTFE-coated pots and pans.
 At temperatures around 500 degrees, PTFE can release fumes that are likely carcinogenic, so those who cook at high temps may wish to opt for ceramic.
 Unfortunately, ceramic coated cookware doesn’t hold up as well as PTFE and may need to be replaced within a few years after frequent use.